laurabejder/rain/README.md

 ### Data collection

-The historical data was collected by the Danish Meteological Institute (DMI).
+The historical data was collected by the Danish Meteorological Institute (DMI).
 It can be downloaded as a zip file [here](https://www.dmi.dk/fileadmin/Rapporter/2021/DMIRep21-02.zip).
 This repository only contains the files used for this project but the original data folder also has information on daily precipitation for other parts of Denmark as well as sunlight, temperature etc.

 - Documentation from the Danish Meteorological Institute (DMI): https://www.dmi.dk/fileadmin/Rapporter/2021/DMIRep21-02.pdf